 Words with Friends:

-I was playing with a stranger, and he wrote that my profile pic was beautiful and asked where did I live.
+I was playing with a stranger, and asked where did I live.
 I told him it doesn’t matter where I live, I’m not looking to meet people on Words with Friends.
 I’m here to play some Scrabble.
 He ended the game, and I changed my profile picture to a friendly-looking dog.
 I still love Scrabble.